Mus-kaan/common-logic/src/Liftr.Marketplace/Docs/Readme.md

 2. Add the MarketplaceSaasOptions in the  appsettings.json or in Keyvault

 ### Credentials to Use
-To call the Marketplace Internal APIs, use the APP Id of the application that has been whitelisted to common token service.
+To call the Marketplace Internal APIs, use the APP Id of the application that has been allowed to common token service.
 Refere [here](https://dev.azure.com/msazure/Liftr/_git/Liftr.Common?path=src/Liftr.Marketplace/Docs/Marketplace_Identities_And_Certificate.md&version=GC1cda9006b48681179c4e627a96dfc746d425517f&line=7&lineStartColumn=1&lineEndColumn=58&_a=contents)

 ```